SpecFlowOSS/SpecFlowWiki/Visual-Studio-Test-Explorer-Support.md

 * Run/debug selected or all scenarios
 * Double-click an entry in the list to switch to the scenario in the feature file
 * View test execution results
-* Specify the processor architecture (x86/x64), .NET platform and many other details for the test execution, including special config file transformations used by your tests. **XXX Is this a feature of the integration or of SpecRun?
-XXX**